House of the Rising Sun

 Overall Meaning

-In Joan Baez's version of the classic traditional folk song "House of the Rising Sun," the narrator tells the story of an unfortunate young woman who has fallen victim to the notorious brothel in New Orleans known as "The Rising Sun."
-The house, which is personified in the song's title, has been the ruin of many poor girls, including the narrator herself.
+In Joan Baez's version of the classic traditional folk song "House of the Rising Sun," the singer tells the story of an unfortunate young woman who has fallen victim to the notorious brothel in New Orleans known as "The Rising Sun."
+The house, which is personified in the song's title, has been the ruin of many poor girls, including the singer herself.
 She laments her own naivety, having been led astray by a "rambler" when she should have heeded her mother's warning.
 Despite her impending doom, she warns her sisters to avoid the same fate and shun the doomed house in New Orleans.
-In the final verse, the narrator resigns herself to her fate and returns to New Orleans to spend the remainder of her life in the house's shadow, under the rising sun.
+In the final verse, the singer resigns herself to her fate and returns to New Orleans to spend the remainder of her life in the house's shadow, under the rising sun.

 Line by Line Meaning